-When you need expensive work done on your teeth, you may find yourself asking what happens when you reach the annual benefit maximum on your dental insurance.
+When you need expensive work done on your teeth, you may ask yourself what happens when you reach the maximum annual benefit on your dental insurance.

 The policy stops making claim payments temporarily, resuming at the beginning of the new plan year, which could be just one month or twelve.

-You either have to delay treatment until the limit resets in the next plan year or find another way to pay the dentist.
+You must delay treatment until the limit resets in the next plan year or find another way to pay the dentist.

 Of course, with an average maximum of only $1,500 per year, people needing the most expensive services will quickly reach the limit again.
 Therefore, most people should investigate alternatives.